NrgXnat/oasis-scripts/README.md

 Required inputs:

 `<list1.csv>` - A Unix formatted, comma-separated file containing your "list 1" entry data.
-This can also include other columns of data, but the first column MUST be the OASIS-3 type ID that contains the "days from entry" at the end as described above.
+This can also include other columns of data, but the first column MUST be the OASIS3 or OASIS4 type ID that contains the "days from entry" at the end as described above.
 The second column MUST be the subject ID as described above.

 `<list2.csv>` - A Unix formatted, comma-separated file containing your "list 2" entry data.
-This can also include other columns of data, but the first column MUST be the OASIS-3 type ID that contains the "days from entry" at the end as described above.
+This can also include other columns of data, but the first column MUST be the OASIS3 or OASIS4 type ID that contains the "days from entry" at the end as described above.
 The second column MUST be the subject ID as described above.

 `<num_days_before>` - A positive integer value.
 This should be the maximum number of days before a list1 element that a "matched" list2 element should occur.